shadow-1310/obsedian_notes/746-Min Cost climbing stairs.md

 - min cost to go from a ith step will be min of next step and next to next step

 #### mistakes
+- append a 0 at the end, as last step is not the goal
+- start from 3rd element from last.
 #### code snippet
 ```python